Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Differential Form of Ozarow's Test Channel

-where $\delta_{HR}$ is the high-resolution excess rate \cite{zamir:1999}.
+where $|\Phi|$ denotes the absolute determinant of the matrix $\Phi$, and $\delta_{HR} \triangleq - \frac{1}{2}\log (1-\rho^2)$ is the high-resolution excess rate \cite{zamir:1999}.
 Still in the high-resolution case, we take another step: Without loss of generality, we can represent the correlated noises as the sum of two mutually independent noises, one is added to both branches while the other is added to one branch and subtracted from the other, as depicted in \figref{Ozarow_high}.
 In the figure, $\hat{X}_1$ and $\hat{X}_2$ refer to the two side descriptions, and $\hat{X}_C$ refers to the central reconstruction.